collective/collective.developermanual/source/reference_manuals/old/plone_3_theming/buildingblocks/skin/templates/customizing-at-templates/customizing-widgets.rst

 Now, let's modify the way that our StringField displays.
 For brevity, I'll just show the ``view`` macro:

-Then, we should tell our type's schema to point at the new template:
+Then, we should tell our type's schema to point at the new template, by setting ``macro``:

 ::